ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     .. warning::
         The shared secret resulting from a key-agreement algorithm such as finite-field Diffie-Hellman or elliptic curve Diffie-Hellman has biases.
 This makes it unsuitable for use as key material, for example, as an AES key.
 Instead, it is recommended that a key-derivation algorithm is applied to the result, to derive unbiased cryptographic keys.

-    If an application requires bounded execution during key agreement, it can use an interruptible key agreement operation.
+    If an application requires bounded execution during key agreement, it can use an interruptible key-agreement operation.
     See :secref:`interruptible-key-agreement`.

 .. function:: psa_raw_key_agreement